VelocitasImperium/Taurus-GT3/guideWIP.md

 They are all M4 and are pretty short, so be sure you get the right ones, you can find the required ones in the BOM.

+**NOTE: Be very careful when inserting the heat inserts as the process is messy, first clean the holes well and line up the inserts correctly, then clean the threads and make sure it's perfectly straight using the front plate hole, otherwise it will never fit.

 Once you've finished the grips, I recommend assembling them without the front plate to avoid accidental damage, as it's worth sanding them as smooth as possible with 80-120 grit sandpaper.

 TIP: Fit the rear screws now, before you cover the grips with Alcantara.
 The hole you need to cut to use the Allen wrench will be smaller and less noticeable.